ComplexSecurity/knowledge-base/docs/programming/resrender.md

 In this example, `res.render()` is used to render the `index` view.
 The second argument is an object with properties `title` and `message`, which are variables used in the `index.ejs` template to dynamically generate the HTML content.

 The `res.render()` function in Express.js itself is not inherently vulnerable.
 However, vulnerabilities can arise based on how it's used, particularly when dealing with user-provided data.
-The primary security concern in the context of `res.render()` and [[Template Engines|templating engines]] is [[Cross-Site Scripting]] (XSS).
+The primary security concern in the context of `res.render()` and [templating engines](../web/templateengines.md) is [Cross-Site Scripting (XSS)](../web/xss.md).

 Suppose you have a route in your Express.js application that takes a query parameter and renders it directly onto the page: